African and African Diaspora Studies

 - Spirituality and Social Protest

-Additionally, students may devise their own thematic foci, in consultation with AADS Director or AADS Advisor.
+Though suggested, these themes are not required; additionally, students may devise their own thematic focus, in consultation with the AADS Director or their AADS Advisor.

 The Program offers several courses that satisfy the Core requirement in Cultural Diversity and one course that satisfies the requirement in Social Sciences.